J-Rice88/BME450-project/README.md

 # BME450-project

 Title
-    Spike Sorting With Neural Network
+    Maze solving Neural Network

 Team Members
-    Jett Messenger(J-Rice88), Delaney Smith(Delaneysmith28), Savannah Northup(TO ADD)
+    Jett Messenger(J-Rice88), Delaney Smith(Delaneysmith28), Savannah Northup(Snorth26)

 Project Description
-    This project will take a stream of neural data and will isolate the waveforms of neural spikes.
-These waveforms, recorded in strings of data between 20 - 30 points long, will then be fed into the neural network that will determine which neuron each waveform belongs to.
-The dataset used is a simualted Neural response with 3 neurons.
-For training of the dataset, we will manually perform spike sorting on the dataset to determine the "correct" answers for the training of the network.
+    This project will create a virtual game environment of a random maze and train a Neural Network to solve the maze.
+The Model will have to traverse the maze earning rewards for going in the right direction and reaching the goal.
+There will be a key, at another location in the maze that the model will have to collect first before reaching the end.
+We will adjust the rewards, the learning rate, and other essential parameters of the mdel to potimally solve the maze.